Evolinc/Evolinc-II/README.md

 The sources in this github repository are copyright free.
 Thus you are allowed to use these sources in which ever way you like.
 Please be aware that other license terms apply for the `Notung.jar` used inside the image.
 Here is the full [MIT](https://choosealicense.com/licenses/mit/#) license.

 # Citing Evolinc-II
-If you have used Evolinc-I manuscript in your research, please cite as below..
+If you have used Evolinc in your research, please cite as below.

 *Andrew D. Nelson&ast;, Upendra K. Devisetty&ast;, Kyle Palos, Asher K. Haug-Baltzell, Eric Lyons, Mark A. Beilstein (2017).
 "Evolinc: a comparative transcriptomics and genomics pipeline for quickly identifying sequence conserved lincRNAs for functional analysis".
 Frontiers in Genetics.
 1(10)*